The 20 Best Acromesomelic Dysplasia Doctors in Japan

 Matsumoto, JP

-Hiroki Oba practices in Matsumoto, Japan.
+Hiroki Oba practices practicing medicine in Matsumoto, Japan.
 Mr. Oba is rated as an Experienced expert by MediFind in the treatment of Acromesomelic Dysplasia.
-His top areas of expertise are Adolescent Idiopathic Scoliosis, Scoliosis, Kyphosis, Spinal Fusion, and Osteotomy.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Adolescent Idiopathic Scoliosis, Scoliosis, Kyphosis, Spinal Fusion, and Osteotomy.

 Experienced in Acromesomelic Dysplasia